1. Key messages

 *Survey 3 organized in June: formulated as 'covering mouth and nose in public transports' (also mandatory at the time)

-Lockdown measures and fear of the virus have reduced contacts with healthcare professionals for problems not linked to COVID-19.
-These delays in receiving adequate healthcare can have a negative impact on the health status of the Belgian population.
+Lockdown measures and fear of the SARS-COV-2 virus have reduced contacts with healthcare professionals for problems not linked to COVID-19.
+These delays in receiving adequate healthcare can have a negative impact on the health status of the Belgian population in the long term.

 During the first lockdown, the percentage of people with a canceled or postponed medical appointment ranged between 90% for rehabilitation appointments and 25% for GP appointments.
 The second lockdown had a lower impact on access to care due to efforts made to keep healthcare accessible to everybody.
 The percentage of people with a canceled or postponed medical appointment ranged between 30% for medical-technical treatment appointments and 4% for GP appointments.

-It should be noted that we do not know the source of the appointment’s cancellations, it could be from the patient or from the healthcare provider.
+It should be noted that we do not know if the patient or the healthcare worker canceled the planned appointments.

 Source: COVID-19 health surveys, Sciensano [1,5]